Las Vegas, US

 Concourse D, airside, level 2, above the rotunda

-If you prefer to skip the slot machines and learn something about aviation, head to the Howard W. Cannon Aviation Museum.
-Aviation lovers will enjoy exploring the 3,000 square feet of rich exhibits detailing the aviation history of southern Nevada.
+If you'd rather skip the slot machines and learn more about the planes you're flying in, head to the Howard W. Cannon Aviation Museum.
+Aviation lovers will enjoy exploring 3,000 square feet of rich exhibits detailing the aviation history of southern Nevada.

 You can rent cars at the McCarran Rent-A-Car Center, 5km from the airport.
-Remember to allow extra time to to and from the centre.
+Remember to allow extra time to travel there or back.

 It's open 24 hours a day and is located at 7135 Gilespie Street.
 Free shuttle buses will take you there in five minutes from these bus stops in Terminals 1 and 3:

 for access to departure times, security waiting times, Airport Wi-Fis, lounge access and more McCarran International Airport